-A consulting service.
-The Hispanic Health Network is an alliance of organizations.
+The Hispanic Health Network is a consulting and alliance of organizations.

 Hmong Cultural Center, Inc.

 Hmong Cultural Center provides a Hmong 101 presentation that presents information related to the Hmong community to diverse communities that want to know more about the Hmong community and history.
-Hmong Cultural Center provides Adult Basic English to refugees and immigrant communities, youth after school programs, and also has the resource center community or students to teach Hmong.
+The center provides Adult Basic English to refugees and immigrant communities, youth afterschool programs, and Hmong language instruction.

 Jewish Community Action